In This Article

 If you’ve ever stashed up on store-bought protein bars, you know it can quickly empty your wallet.
 The price of high quality pre/post workout energy in the form of a bar…it adds up fast.
 Not to mention, many pre-packaged energy bars are loaded with ingredients that leave you scratching your head in doubt.

 You’re about to leave all that behind, with these super easy homemade protein bars, made of only 5 pure, natural ingredients.
-You’ll be rewarded with a nice batch of fresh protein bars that cost way less than your typical CLIF-type store bought bars.
+You’ll be rewarded with a nice batch of fresh protein bars that cost way less than typical store bought bars.

 Feel energized, fueled, and happily satisfied when grabbing your own homemade protein bars on the go.
 And have leftover cash for that latte after your workout, because you can.